corinalogan/grackles/Touchscreen_PsychoPy2_code/README.md

  - The **.xlsx files** contain information that the .psyexp files draw on to run a session (e.g., the position and color of the stimuli on the screen, the inter trial intervals)

 Note: we use PsychoPy2 v1.85.2

+### License

+[CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode): share alike and attribute the original source using the citations at https://github.com/corinalogan/grackles.